Gamingarc16/instadowply/README.md

 * You can get the Session ID from signing in to instagram in [Kiwi Browser](https://play.google.com/store/apps/details?id=secure.unblock.unlimited.proxy.snap.hotspot.shield) and using cookie editor extension or by using a pc and finding it manually.

-  You can update the script by runing
+  You can update the script by running
   ```
   ~/insta-bulk-grabber/Update.sh
   ```